Airport

 Any enquiries regarding air services, including bookings and schedules, can be directed to NPARC's Bamaga office on (07) 4090 4120.

-The airstrip is also used for local charters from Weipa, Horn Island and the Torres Strait as well as by the Royal Flying Doctor Service and periodically by the Royal Australian Air Force.
+Bamaga Airport is also used for local charters from Weipa, Horn Island and the Torres Strait Islands as well as by the Royal Flying Doctor Service - and periodically, by the Royal Australian Air Force.

 Airport Details